godspeedsystems/gs_doc/docs/infra-and-system/intro.md

 ## A SAMPLE SETUP

-IMPORTANT NOTE - While Mindgrep is providing some standard tools as part of the platform, developers can integrate other tools to cover the same functionality as per the defined API contracts.
+IMPORTANT NOTE - While Godspeed is providing some standard tools as part of the platform, developers can integrate other tools to cover the same functionality as per the defined API contracts.
 Because we are using standard protocols like CloudEvents, OpenTelemetry, unified CRUD API, they can integrate any database, cache, message bus, APM/BPM tools, as long as the same API contract is maintained.
 Most of the tools mentioned below are replaceable as a platform goal.
 The only exceptions will be tools like Crossplane & Nodejs which are very fundamental to our platform and microservice framework respectively.

 ![snowburg](/img/es1.PNG)